 The driver who appeals has to pay for the meeting costs anyway if the appeal is upheld or not.
-If the costs of the appeal committee is less than 3000 \in then the difference will be paid back to the driver.
-The appeal fee of 2000 \in will be refunded if the appeal is upheld.
+If the costs of the appeal committee are less than defined above then the difference will be paid back to the driver.
+The appeal fee of will be refunded if the appeal is upheld.